stoneyrh/gSOAP/gsoap/doc/guide/index.md

 🔝 [Back to table of contents](#)

-## Retrieving a collection of MIME attachments (SwA)  {#SWAreceiving}
+## Retrieving a collection of MIME/MTOM attachments (SwA)  {#SWAreceiving}

 MIME attachments are automatically parsed and stored in memory managed by the `::soap` context.
-After receiving a set of MIME attachments, either at the client-side or the server-side, the list of MIME attachments can be traversed to extract meta data and the attachment content.
-The first attachment in the collection of MIME attachments always contains meta data about the SOAP message itself (because the SOAP message was processed the attachment does not contain any useful data).
+After receiving a set of MIME/MTOM attachments, either at the client-side or the server-side, the list of MIME/MTOM attachments can be traversed to extract meta data and the attachment content.
+The first attachment in the collection of MIME/MTOM attachments always contains meta data about the SOAP message itself (because the SOAP message was processed the attachment does not contain any useful data).